Quick Answer

 For EU-established taxable persons, OSS is a confirmed optional mechanism for covered cross-border supplies.
 Under the Union scheme, the Member State of identification is the Member State where the business is established, which gives you a stable operational anchor for filing and review.
 If OSS is used, supplies that fall under that scheme should be declared through the OSS return.

 Keep OSS and SME logic separate.
 OSS mechanics are evidenced.
-SME criteria are not specified in this grounding pack, so SME outcomes should stay behind controlled checks.
+Confirm SME criteria with the relevant authority before applying SME outcomes.

 Store the following before you automate it: